wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/active-response.rst

 +--------------------+---------------------------------------------------------------------------------------------+

 .. note::
-	Observe that all groups must be finished by comma.
+	All groups must end with a comma.

 rules_id
 ^^^^^^^^

-This limits command execution to only when one or more listed rules fire.
+Limits the command execution to only when one or more listed rules fire.

 +--------------------+---------------------------------------------------------------------------------+
 | **Default value**  | n/a                                                                             |